MRCpy.AMRC

 Random seed used when using ‘fourier’ for feature mappings to produce the random weights.

-fit_interceptbool, default = True
+fit_interceptbool, default = False

-Whether to calculate the intercept for MRCs If set to false, no intercept will be used in calculations (i.e. data is expected to be already centered).
+Whether to calculate the intercept for MRCs.
+If set to false, no intercept will be used in calculations (i.e. data is expected to be already centered).

 **phi_kwargsAdditional parameters for feature mappings.